Mental Health Services for our Youth

 With the proper support, there is plenty of hope for a rich, fulfilling life.

-Not only should there be no stigma, there is plenty of hope for our youth.
+Not only should there be no stigma, but there is also plenty of hope for our youth.
 There is so much that can be done to help.
 My young friend still has his struggles, but his daily life is rich.
 I started him on a mental health maintenance schedule.
 It includes things like taking medication on time, the same time every day, getting the proper exercise, going to support groups and more.
 With the proper support and care, he can manage his mental health, much the same way as anyone with a chronic illness.
 There is hope as long as we don’t hide.

 Resources and Information on Childhood and Adolescent Mental Health: